siefca/hara/README.md

 Yes.
 Exactly.
 Clojure has rid of alot of complexity on the jvm by requiring the programmer to think functionally.
 However, the issue of shared state is still a problem in multithreaded applications.
 Clojure has `ref`s and `atom`s to resolve this issue but they tend to be a little basic.

 A typical use case of stored state is an atom with a array containing data:

  - Data can be added or removed from the array
  - The data itself can be also changed
  - The data has to be accessible by a number of threads

-In the case above, the best option would be to construct an atom containing an array of atoms containing data.
-What hara offers is essentially functions that manipulate this structure (which is given the name 'ova').
+In the case above, the best option would be to construct a `ref` containing an array of `ref`s containing data.
+What hara offers is essentially functions that manipulate this structure (which is given the name `ova`).

 ### Installation: